Jinnah (film): Plot

-The Guide questions Jinnah as to who he loves the most apart from Ruttie and Fatima.
-He then mentioned his daughter, who married a Parsi boy without his permission.
+The Guide questions Jinnah as to who he loves the most apart from Ruttie and his sister Fatima.
+He then mentions his daughter, who married a Parsi boy without his permission.

-While he was addressing a Muslim League conference in 1947, Muslims fanatics attacked the conference and argued that if Pakistan is to be a Muslim state, it cannot give equal rights to women and non-Muslims.
+While addressing a Muslim League conference in 1947, Muslim fanatics attack the conference and argue that if Pakistan is to be a Muslim state, it cannot give equal rights to women and non-Muslims.
 Jinnah replies that Islam doesn't need fanatics but people with vision who can build the country.
-However, the partition of India was carried out, and the Guide and Jinnah saw the massacre of Muslims in migration done by Hindus and Sikhs.
+However, the partition of India is carried out, and the Guide and Jinnah witness the massacre of Muslims in migration done by Hindus and Sikhs.
 Jinnah is sworn in as the first Governor-General of Pakistan and announces Liaquat Ali Khan as the first Prime Minister of Pakistan.
 Jinnah then says goodbye to his daughter.
-Dina promises that she will visit him but she tell that her home is now in Bombay with her husband and child.
+Dina promises that she will visit him but stays behind in Bombay with her husband and child.

 After independence and the end of British rule, Pakistan stands as a new nation and sanctuary for the Muslims of the subcontinent.
 Jinnah is given the title of Quaid-e-Azam of Pakistan.
 Jinnah waits for the first train carrying Muslims who left India for Pakistan, but when the train arrives, they are all found dead save for one infant child.

 Fatimah and Lady Edwina Mountbatten visit refugees and Lady Mountbatten learns the importance of independence.
 Mountbatten betrays Jinnah as the Hindu Maharaja of Kashmir, Sir Hari Singh, stalls his decision on which nation to join.
 With the population in revolt in October 1947, aided by Pakistani irregulars, the Maharaja accedes to India; Indian troops are airlifted in.
 Jinnah objects to that and orders that Pakistani troops move into Kashmir, which leads to a war between India and Pakistan then and afterward from time to time in the Kashmir conflict.

-The film jumps into a final fictional scene of Lord Louis Mountbatten, 1st Earl Mountbatten of Burma (last Viceroy of India) in a Heavenly Court.
+The film jumps into a final scene showing Jinnah and Lord Louis Mountbatten, 1st Earl Mountbatten of Burma (last Viceroy of India) in a Heavenly Court.
 Jinnah is fighting a case against him over his betrayal.
-The film ends with Jinnah and his angel judge traveling back in time to the scene of Muslim refugees.
+The film ends with Jinnah and his angel judge travelling back in time to the scene of Muslim refugees.
 Jinnah expresses his sorrow over the plight of the refugees during the division of Punjab.
 They chant "Pakistan Zindabad" in response, which ends the film.